 Students must complete all lower-division requirements and submit all official documents prior to filing the Intent to Graduate form.
-A graduation check is performed during the first week of the trimester prior to registering for BSM 479 Business Strategy.
-Students who do not fulfill the graduation requirements by the graduation check are not permitted to register for BSM 479 and cannot attend graduation ceremonies until the outstanding requirements are completed.
+Students who do not fulfill all lower-division and program graduation requirements cannot attend graduation ceremonies until the outstanding requirements are met.